rajsite/i3-docs/README.md

    The `.i3-docs.ini` file will have the following sections:

    - `[project_files]` a named list of relative paths from .i3-docs.ini to the .lvproj file(s) for your project
    - `[output_directories]` a named list of relative directories where generated output will be placed

+   *NOTE: This directory will be deleted and recreated during runs [due to how files are currently generated](https://github.com/rajsite/i3-docs/issues/6).*

    The names are just used to map values between sections; they don't have any other significance.